frequency-chain/docs/pages/glossary.md

 ## Autonomous User

 An end user who spends tokens to perform transactions directly on Frequency, in contrast to a coinless user, who delegates to Providers in order to pay transaction fees.
+See [Autonomous Users](./Delegation/Benefits.md).

 ## Batch